EntySquare/matrix-react-sdk/docs/cypress.md

 ## Scope of this Document

-This doc is about our Cypress tests in Element Web and how we use Cypress to write tests.
+This doc is about our Cypress tests in Redleaves Web and how we use Cypress to write tests.
 It aims to cover:

 -   How to run the tests yourself